Ceasing employment

 More than 5 years 4 weeks

-*Includes, for example, continuous service under the MOP(S) Act with other Members.
+*Includes, for example, continuous service under the MOP(S) Act with other Members, or continuous prior service with the APS.

 An employee over 45 years of age who has completed two years’ continuous service at the time of termination is entitled to one additional week’s notice of termination.